 - The kidnapped individual becomes the victim of sexual assault or aggravated sexual assault resulting in a first-degree felony.

 - The kidnapped individual suffered a serious bodily injury, resulting in a first-degree felony charge.

 Under Texas law, an unlawful restraint occurs when someone intentionally and knowingly restrains another person against their will but does not transport them from the location.
-Unlawful restraint is usually charged as a misdemeanor in Texas resulting in up to 12 months in jail and a fine of up to $4,000.
+Unlawful restraint is usually charged as a Class A misdemeanor in Texas resulting in up to 12 months in jail and a fine of up to $4,000.

 According to Texas law, a deadly weapon is considered the following: